Atari2/SMWMapLens/README.md

 ### 0.1.1

-Ignore comment char in addition to whitespace (https://github.com/Atari2/SMWMapLens/pull/1)
+Ignore comment char in addition to whitespace [#1](https://github.com/Atari2/SMWMapLens/pull/1)

+### 0.1.2

+Make it so hijacks are also shown when hovering over ROM addresses.

+### 0.1.3

+Show "most specific" address instead of the first one found, this is usually the one with the smallest range. [#2](https://github.com/Atari2/SMWMapLens/pull/2)

+Fix a bug where the on-hover would not show up if the address was at the start of the line.

 # Demonstration